-- The System's total net assets held in trust for pension benefits were \$115.6 million at December 31, 2005. - The System's net assets increased by \$9 million which is primarily due to gains in market value and contributions to the plan. - Employer and employee contributions to the plan were \$7.3 million which represents a \$1,641,417 increase over the preceding year.
-The employer share of increased contributions represented 56% of the total contributions with \$1.35 million or 18.6% being attributed to a member participation in a service credit upgrade program enacted during the year. - Benefits paid to plan participants were \$5.3 million.
-At December 31, 2005, there were 534 retirees and beneficiaries eligible for pension benefits, including those subject to workers compensation offset.
+- The System's total net assets held in trust for pension benefits were \$133.4 million at December 31, 2006. - The System's net assets increased by \$17.8 million which is primarily due to gains in market value. - Employer and employee contributions to the plan were \$9.3 million which represents a \$2.0 million increase over the preceding year.
+The employer share of contributions represents 58% or \$5.42 million with voluntary service upgrades and permissive service purchases paid entirely by members comprising 14.1% or \$1.31 million of total contributions for the year. - Benefits paid to plan participants were \$6.1 million.
+At December 31, 2006, there were 544 retirees and beneficiaries in receipt of pension benefits.